TEXRD-EXC/EromeDownloader/README.md

 The EromeDownloader script is a compact yet powerful tool written in Python, designed to download albums from erome.com, including videos, images, and gifs.

-###Features
+### Features

--Can download multiple albums one after another
+- Can download multiple albums one after another.
--Added delays between each download therefore it's much harder to be ip banned -Has been tested for downloading over 30+ albums in a single go without any interruptions -Automatically creates a zip file of each album after the download is complete
+- Added delays between each download therefore it's much harder to be ip banned.
+- Has been tested for downloading over 30+ albums in a single go without any interruptions.
+- Automatically creates a zip file of each album after the download is complete.

 ### How to install?

 First, downlaod the zipped file:

 ![Demo](https://raw.githubusercontent.com/TEXRD-EXC/EromeDownloader/refs/heads/main/how%20to%20download.gif)